Branch income is taxed at the general income tax rate (35% for FY 2022).

 In addition, for tax purposes, the branch must prepare separate accounts in order to record income and capital gains attributed to it.

 Branch profit distribution is categorised as a dividend; consequently, if profits are taxed at the branch level, dividend tax is applicable.
-If not, an equalisation tax at the general CIT rate of the year of the distribution (35% for FY 2022) plus the dividend tax are applicable upon dividend distribution.
+If not, an equalisation tax at the general CIT rate of the year of the distribution (35%) plus the dividend tax are applicable upon dividend distribution.
 The above-mentioned treatment could be changed if treaty relief is available (to be reviewed on a case-by-case basis).